eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `horizontal_pod_autoscaler_use_rest_clients` - (Optional) - Bool - HorizontalPodAutoscalerUseRestClients determines if the new-style clients<br />should be used if support for custom metrics is enabled.
 - `experimental_cluster_signing_duration` - (Optional) - Duration - ExperimentalClusterSigningDuration is the duration that determines<br />the length of duration that the signed certificates will be given. (default 8760h0m0s).
 - `feature_gates` - (Optional) - Map(String) - FeatureGates is set of key=value pairs that describe feature gates for alpha/experimental features.
+- `tls_cert_file` - (Optional) - String - TLSCertFile is the file containing the TLS server certificate.
 - `tls_cipher_suites` - (Optional) - List(String) - TLSCipherSuites indicates the allowed TLS cipher suite.
 - `tls_min_version` - (Optional) - String - TLSMinVersion indicates the minimum TLS version allowed.
+- `tls_private_key_file` - (Optional) - String - TLSPrivateKeyFile is the file containing the private key for the TLS server certificate.
 - `min_resync_period` - (Optional) - String - MinResyncPeriod indicates the resync period in reflectors.<br />The resync period will be random between MinResyncPeriod and 2*MinResyncPeriod. (default 12h0m0s).
 - `kube_api_qps` - (Optional) - Quantity - KubeAPIQPS QPS to use while talking with kubernetes apiserver. (default 20).
 - `kube_api_burst` - (Optional) - Int - KubeAPIBurst Burst to use while talking with kubernetes apiserver. (default 30).